 Students are expected to present to class dressed professionally and remain attentive for the duration.
-Audio and video connections are required.
-This means, if you are inattentive, doing other things on your computer or in the space around you, you are not in compliance with the course expectations.
+This means, if you are inattentive, doing other things like being on your computer or in the space around you, you are not in compliance with the course expectations.